Connecticut Laws and Incentives

 Idle Reduction Requirement

 School bus operators may not idle a school bus engine for more than three consecutive minutes except under the following conditions: uncontrollable traffic conditions or mechanical difficulties; operation of heating, cooling, safety or auxiliary equipment; outdoor temperatures below 20 degrees Fahrenheit; maintenance of a safe temperature for students with special needs; school bus repair; or receipt or discharge of passengers on a public highway or road.
 (Reference Connecticut General Statutes 14-277)

-The Connecticut Low Emission Vehicles II Program requires that all new vehicles sold in Connecticut meet California emissions and compliance requirements, as set forth in Title 13 of the California Code of Regulations.
-For more information refer to the Connecticut Low Emission Vehicles II Program website.
-(Reference Connecticut General Statutes 22a-174g)
+The Connecticut LEV II Program requires that all new vehicles sold in Connecticut meet California motor vehicle emissions and compliance requirements specified in Title 13 of the California Code of Regulations.
+These regulations apply to new vehicles with a gross vehicle weight rating of up to 14,000 pounds.
+Manufacturers must meet the greenhouse gas emissions standard and the ZEV production and sales requirements.
+For more information, see the Connecticut LEV II Program website.
+(Reference Connecticut General Statutes 22a-174-36b and 22a-174g)

 Aftermarket Alternative Fuel Vehicle (AFV) Conversion Requirements

 All AFV conversions must meet current applicable U.S. Environmental Protection Agency or California Air Resources Board standards for aftermarket conversions.
 Aftermarket systems must be properly certified for the specific vehicle or engine family that is being converted.
 An aftermarket AFV conversion is defined as a conventional original equipment manufacturer vehicle altered to operate on propane, natural gas, methane, ethanol, or electricity.
 (Reference Connecticut General Statutes 22a-174g)